Solar Power and Municipal Electric Utilities in Kansas

 Timing is Crucial

 There is a growing recognition among both parties that climate change will bring increasing numbers of critically hot days.
-Recognizing the urgency of climate change, a new administration will likely renew the credits and add more incentives.
+Recognizing the urgency of climate change, the Inflation Reduction Act has extended the credits another ten years and offers great opportunities to make solar energy work for your town or school system.
 Those municipalities which understand their options may be prepared to apply.

 We would be happy to work together, again in our role as a non-profit, with any portion of bringing solar energy into your utility’s plans.